 4. Send a free copy of your book.
 Once an author agrees to provide a blurb, send them a free print or digital copy of your book.
 Always set a deadline for getting a blurb from them, even if your publication date is flexible, so they can slot reading your book into their hectic schedules.
 Many people function more effectively with a specific goal date in mind.
 If you have a publisher, ask the author to send the blurb to you directly so you can monitor the status and send a reminder email if necessary.

-If your publisher has sent advanced reader copies (ARCs) on your behalf, ask your publisher for the list of authors who received the ARC.
+If your publisher has sent advance reader copies (ARCs) on your behalf, ask your publisher for the list of authors who received the ARC.
 This way you can send them a personal note conveying your appreciation for their time, and follow up with them on the status of the blurb if necessary.

 Once you get a blurb, where should you use it?